 - Whilst the chain of ponds area has been relatively free of rubbish the area along the Elster Creek near New Street is a particularly problematic area due to its proximity to two stormwater drains which feed into the creek.
 This area continues to be a hot spot for hard and soft plastics of various sizes, polystyrene, building materials and waste organic matter.
 Interesting this area can look free from rubbish at a distance and it is only on closer inspection that large amounts of rubbish have been found (for example grass has grown over hard plastics which crush under foot and soft plastic are embedded in soil and vegetation).
-Our volunteers have reported observations of birdlife curiously investigating smaller pieces of plastic as potential food sources and have noted a fallen birds nest composed of a variety of plastics.
+Our volunteers have reported observations of birdlife curiously investigating smaller pieces of plastics.
 Within the YWNR along the corner of Glenhuntly Rd and Nepean Highway our volunteers typically find takeaway fast food rubbish and from time to time we discover private party zone areas within the trees and bushes in the area below the chain of ponds toward the Elster Creek. - We wish to pass on a delightful thanks to Jill Sokol who prepared and secured a small funding grant from the Bayside City Council to allow us to purchase more materials to support our clean up efforts. - We look forward to continuing these activities and extend a very warm and gracious invitation to all those who wish to come along on the first Sunday of each month.